snnclsr/neural_nets_from_scratch/README.md

-# neural_nets_from_scratch
 This repository contains the implementation of fully-connected neural networks from scratch.
+Fill this up.